 If you want to be the person dishing out the pain in a kinky scene, this book is not going to teach you the practicalities or necessary safety tips on how to do that.
 There are great resources available that teach you how to do that, and I encourage you to check them out.

 Pain Play for Everyone is very much geared towards the submissive or receiving partner.
 I liked that about it.
-So much BDSM content is written by and for Dominants, possibly due to the assumption that us submissives just lie there and get stuff done to us.
+So much BDSM content is written by and for Dominants, possibly due to the assumption that us submissive types just lie there and get stuff done to us.
+(Which is nonsense, by the way.)

-But I’ve long held that bottoming well is a skill, and one that deserves to be taught – and celebrated – as much as Topping.
-Therefore, I’m glad to see a book written by a submissive, for submissives.
+But I’ve long held that bottoming well is a skill, and one that deserves to be taught – and celebrated – as much as topping.
+Therefore I’m delighted to see a book written by a submissive, for submissives.

-However, though it’s aimed at submissives and bottoms, I actually think Dominants and Tops should read it, too.
+However, though it’s aimed at submissives and bottoms, I actually think Dominants and Tops should read this book, too.
 The hallmark of a great Dominant is being able to understand and empathise with their submissive’s experience.
-By understanding how masochists experience and process pain, sadists can become better, more empathic, and safer players.
+By understanding why masochists enjoy pain and how we experience and process pain, sadists can become better, more empathic, and safer players.

 Luna uses accessible language throughout the book, making it easy to read and absorb the information.
-She simplifies complex concepts and brings them into the realm of real-life kinky play situations.
+She simplifies complex concepts and brings them into the realm of real-life kinky play situations, allowing readers to quickly apply the theory to their own kinky lives.

 The book is well-structured with clear headers for each section that make it easy to find what you’re looking for.

 Luna shares a number of practical strategies for increasing pain management and pain processing ability during kink play.
-The strategies are clearly described, making them easy to try out and implement.
+The strategies are clearly described in detail, making them easy to try out and implement.
 They won’t all work for you, because everyone is different.
 But by trying a few different options, you’re likely to find something that is helpful for you.

-Luna uses her own experiences throughout the book to help explain the points she makes.
+Luna uses her own experiences throughout the book to help explain the points she makes and illustrate them with examples.
 By sharing her real-life experiences, she brings the content out of the abstract and into the real.

 Pain Play for Everyone seems solidly researched and delves into a little of the neuroscience, psychology, and physiology of pain processing.